chacehoo/IFEEL/OneDrive - Nexus365/0_PycharmProjects/MyPackage/IFEEL/README.md

 (3) The **Demo** has been tested on Python 3.7.7.

 ## 📚 References
-[1] Hu M, Ge D, Telford R, Stephen B, Wallom, D. Classification and characterization of intra-day load curves of PV and Non-PV households using interpretable feature extraction and feature-based clustering. *Energy*.(Under review)
+[1] Hu M, Ge D, Telford R, Stephen B, Wallom, D. Classification and characterization of intra-day load curves of PV and Non-PV households using interpretable feature extraction and feature-based clustering. (*In preparation*)

 [2] Lin J, Keogh E, Wei L, Lonardi S. Experiencing SAX: a novel symbolic representation of time series. *Data Mining and Knowledge Discovery*.
 2007;15:107-44.